SERVICE DESIGN FOR BETTER FUTURES

 1. Framing the context: exploring scenarios and existing experiences

 The initial part of the Studio will be dedicated to building a common framework about possible futures through scenarios creation and case studies research.
-This preliminary research will help students in defining an innovation area in which to develop new service ideas.
+This preliminary research will help students in defining an ‘Area of Opportunity’.

 2. Understanding the users (Design ethnography/field research)

-The Scenario will be validated through field research.
+The Area of Opportunity will be validated through a field research.
 It is aimed at generating insights that will support the idea generation.